 - That meaning can be changed by moving words around

 - That language is not absolute, that changing the name of an object does not change the object

-Once you understand the intricacies of your native language, you can successfully begin to learn another, new language.
-You can start to compare and contrast the languages and remember that in one language you do a-b-c, whereas in another, the rule is d-e-f.
+Once you understand metalinguistics, you have a foundation for reading comprehension with metacognition.
+Metalinguistic ability also sets you to successfully begin to learn another, new language.
+As a result, you can start to compare and contrast the languages and remember that in one language you do a-b-c, whereas in another, the rule is d-e-f.

 Metalinguistic Awareness Depends on Metalinguistic Skills

 However, programs created to assist children, teens or adults with APD focus on metalinguistic skills to bring these learners success.